Linux Dev. Environment#

 Setup a virtual machine with xNVMe installed, and a bunch of NVMe devices configured:

-cijoe -c configs/debian-bullseye.toml -w provision.yaml
+cijoe -c configs/debian-trixie.toml provision.yaml

 Tip